Are the Oklahoma City Thunder Better Off Without Carmelo Anthony?

 The Thunder now move to either trade Anthony or release him outright.

 The deadline to release Melo and stretch out his salary, be it the full $27.9 million or an agreed-upon reduction, is August 31.
-Doing so could reduce the Thunder's tax bill this season by as much as $100 million but also potentially tack on tax next season.
+Doing so could reduce the Thunder's tax bill this season by more than $100 million but also potentially tack on tax next season.
 They still come out ahead in that scenario.

 A trade is possible, but Anthony would have to cooperate.
-Offloading Melo onto a team with cap space, such as Chicago or Atlanta, would likely cost the Thunder valuable draft assets.
+Offloading Melo onto a team with cap space, such as Atlanta, would likely cost the Thunder valuable draft assets.
 Another team may be willing to absorb his deal in exchange for offloading long-term money, but OKC may not want to pollute the future books any further.

 The bigger question is how the Thunder will replace Anthony's production, spotty as it was.